Anime: Global popularity and cultural impact

 The beginning of 1980 saw the introduction of Japanese anime series into the American market.
 In the 1990s, Japanese animation slowly gained popularity in the United States, as media companies such as Viz and Mixx began publishing and releasing animated works into the American market.
 The 1988 film Akira is largely credited with popularizing anime in the Western world during the early 1990s, before anime was further popularized by television shows such as Pokémon and Dragon Ball Z in the latter part of the decade.
-By 1997, Japanese anime was the fastest-growing genre in the American video industry.
+By 1997, Japanese anime was the fastest-growing medium in the American video industry.
 The growth of the Internet later provided international audiences with an easy way to access Japanese content.
-Early on, online piracy played a major role in this, through over time legal alternatives appeared, which significantly reduced illegal practices.
+Early on, online piracy played a major role in this, though over time legal alternatives appeared, which significantly reduced illegal practices.
 Since the 2010s, streaming services have become increasingly involved in the production, licensing and distribution of anime for international markets.
 This is especially the case with net services such as Netflix, Crunchyroll and others which have large catalogs in many countries, although until 2020, anime fans in multiple developing countries had fewer options for obtaining access to legal content, and therefore would still turn to online piracy.
-However, beginning with the 2020s, anime has been experiencing yet another boom in global popularity and demand due to the COVID-19 pandemic and streaming services like Netflix, Amazon Prime Video, HBO Max, Disney+, Hulu and anime-only services like Crunchyroll and Hidive, increasing the international availability of the amount of newly licensed anime shows, as well as the size of their catalogs.
+However, beginning in the 2020s, anime has been experiencing yet another boom in global popularity and demand due to the COVID-19 pandemic and streaming services like Netflix, Amazon Prime Video, HBO Max, Disney+, Hulu and anime-only services like Crunchyroll and Hidive, increasing the international availability of the amount of newly licensed anime shows, as well as the size of their catalogs.

 Netflix reported that between October 2019 and September 2020, more than 100 million member households worldwide had watched at least one anime title on the platform.
 Anime titles appeared on the streaming platform's top-ten lists in almost 100 countries within the one-year period.
 By 2025, Netflix reported that more than 150 million member households, representing an estimated 300 million viewers, commonly watched anime on the platform.

-“Anime is no longer niche.
-It’s mainstream.”
+"Anime is no longer niche.
+It's mainstream."